 Intermittent Leave.
 When medically necessary or in the case of a qualifying exigency, an employee may take leave intermittently or on a reduced schedule.
 The district does not permit the use of intermittent or reduced-schedule leave for the care of a newborn child or for adoption or placement of a child with the employee.
-This must be requested and approved by the Human Resource Office prior to the employee's return to work.
+Intermittent FMLA must be approved prior to the start of intermittent leave by the Human Resource Office.
+Intermittent FMLA must be recertified and reapproved every rolling six (6) months based on the prior approval date.

 Fitness for Duty.
 An employee that takes FML due to the employee's own serious health condition shall provide, before resuming work, a fitness-for-duty certification from the health care provider.
 When leave is taken for the employee's own serious health condition, the certification must address the employee's ability to perform essential job functions.
 The district shall provide a list of essential job functions (e.g., job description) to the employee with the FML designation notice to share with the health care provider.
-Fitness for duty is not required when an employee returns to work following leave to care for a family member with a serious health condition; to care for a child following adoption, or foster care placement; or for qualifying exigency leave.
+Fitness for duty is not required when an employee returns to work following leave to care for a family member with a serious health condition; to care for a child following birth, adoption, or foster care placement; or for qualifying exigency leave.